MENU

 Required Commitment & Availability:

-• Three (3) Call-Out Shifts per month (12 hrs/shift): includes days and/or evenings and weekend shifts
+• Must report for all scheduled shifts, including three (3) Call-Out Shifts per month (12 hrs/shift) that will include days and/or evenings and weekend shifts

-• Two (2) hrs/week in station office support at the MHPS; and,
+• Provide two (2) hrs/week in station office support at the MHPS

 • Participate in ongoing training and team meetings.